HonokaKousaka/DRkC/README.md

 # Coresets for Deletion-Robust k-Center Clustering

-This is the official repository of CIKM 2024 paper *Coresets for Deletion-Robust k-Center Clustering*.
+This is the official repository of the CIKM 2024 paper submission titled *Coresets for Deletion-Robust k-Center Clustering*.

 ## Setup